Keep Your Distance: Land Division With Separation: Ordinal Approximation

-By adjusting the argument in the proof of Theorem~\ref{thm:rectangle-n}, we can obtain stronger bounds for $n=3$ and $n=4$; in particular, we can guarantee each agent~$i$ a piece of value at least $\mms_i^{14}$ and $\mms_i^{24}$, respectively (see Appendix~\ref{app:omitted-results}).
+By adjusting the argument in the proof of Theorem~\ref{thm:rectangle-n}, we can obtain stronger bounds for $n=3$ and $n=4$; in particular, we can guarantee each agent~$i$ a piece of value at least $\mms_i^{14}$ and $\mms_i^{24}$, respectively.
+The details can be found in Appendix~\ref{app:improved-3-4}.

+The approximation factor in \Cref{thm:r-fat} for fat rectangles, which is linear in $n$, is much better than the factor in \Cref{thm:rectangle-n} for arbitrary rectangles, which is exponential in $n$.
+This raises the question of whether the MMS with respect to fat rectangles can itself be used as an approximation for the MMS with respect to general rectangles.
+In \Cref{app:square-mms-vs-rectangle-mms} we show that the answer to this question is negative: for any finite $r$, the MMS with respect to $r$-fat rectangles does not provide any positive multiplicative approximation to the MMS with respect to general rectangles.